-Generic constructions, such as direct and reduced product, can be used to provide a formal basis for the combination of the grid and polyhedral domains [28] although the exact choice of product construction used to build the gridpolyhedral domain needs further study.
-Both the direct and reduced products have problems: the direct product has no provision for communication between the component domains, thereby losing precision; while the reduced product, which is the most precise refinement of the direct product, has exponential complexity.
+Generic constructions such as direct and reduced product can be used to provide a formal basis for the combination of the grid and polyhedral domains [CC79].
+However, the exact choice of product construction used to build the grid-polyhedral domain needs further study and should probably depend on the application.
+The problem is that the direct product has the disadvantage in that there is no provision for communication between the component domains while the reduced product, which is the most precise refinement of the direct product, has exponential complexity.
 It is expected that, for grid-polyhedra, the most useful product construction will lie between these extremes.
-For instance, as equalities are common entities for both constraint and congruence systems, if an equality is found to hold in one component, it is safe to just add this to the other component.
-In addition, in an element of the grid-polyhedral domain, any hyperplane that bounds the polyhedron component could be moved inwards until it intersects with points of the grid with only linear cost on the number of dimensions.
+For instance, as equalities are common entities for both constraint and congruence systems, if an equality is found to hold in one component, it is safe to just add this to the constraint or congruence system describing the other component.
+In addition, any hyperplane that bounds the polyhedron could be moved inwards until it intersect with points of the grid with only linear cost on the number of dimensions.
 Of course, this reduction on its own is not optimal since the grid points in the intersection may not lie in the polyhedron itself.
-For optimality or, more generally, so as to gain additional precision, we need to experiment with various forms of the branch-and-bound and cutting-plane algorithms [56] already well-researched for integer linear programming.
+For optimality or, more generally, so as to gain additional precision, we need to experiment with various forms of the branch-and-bound and cutting-plane algorithms [KM06] already well-researched for integer linear programming.
 What is needed is a range of options for the product construction allowing the user to decide on the complexity/precision trade-off.
-Further work on this is needed, including an investigation of other proposals for generic products that lie between the direct and reduced product, such as the local decreasing iteration method [42] and the open product construction [25].
+Further work on this including an investigation of other proposals for generic products that lie between the direct and reduced product such as the local decreasing iteration method [Gra92] and the open product construction [CLV00] is needed.